 Simulation studies may be required from the Connection Applicant to support the capability assessment application (for example, where there are changes in the GS/IRS compared with the initial design, to consider external changes since the connection application).
-The nature of the simulation studies will be similar to that of the connection application stage.
+The nature of the simulation studies will be similar to that of the connection application stage56.
 AEMO and the NSP will advise the required simulation studies as an outcome of the scoping assessment and as the capability assessment progresses, if further clarification or evidence is required.

-In addition to studies by the Connection Applicant, there might be a need for wide-area PSCADTM/EMTDCTM simulations to be undertaken by the NSP or AEMO, if there are material changes to the controllers (or models) or settings, or to the plant, which could impact the ability of the plant to remain in CUO and adequately damped for normal operation or contingency events, including under low system strength conditions.
+In addition to studies by the Connection Applicant, there might be a need for wide-area PSCADTM/EMTDCTM simulations to be undertaken by the NSP or AEMO, if there are material changes to the controllers (or models) or settings, or to the plant, or external network conditions which could impact the ability of the plant to remain in CUO and adequately damped for normal operation or contingency events, including under low system strength conditions.

-&lt;sup>41 Refer to the AEMO Access Standard Assessment Guide at https://aemo.com.au/-/media/Files/Electricity/NEM/Network\Connections/Access-Standard-Assessment-Guide-20190131.pdf for examples of simulation studies that may be required from the Connection Applicant.
+56 AEMO.
+2019 Access Standard Assessment Guide.
+Available at https://aemo.com.au/-/media/Files/Electricity/NEM/Network Connections/Access-Standard-Assessment-Guide-20190131.pdf.

-Appendix C. Assessment of adverse impacts on Power System Security and Quality of Supply
+Appendix C. Assessment of adverse impacts on Power System Security and Quality of Supply57

-NER Reference Power system security or quality of supply element Description of requirement Examples of conditions that AEMO considers would reflect an adverse impact Relevant access standard NER 4.2.2 Satisfactory Operating state, in conjunction with: \$5.1.4 Magnitude of power frequency voltage. \$5.1.4a Power frequency voltage.
-Voltage magnitude Except as a consequence of a contingency event, voltage magnitudes on energised busbars at any switchyard or substation of the power system must be maintained: For a connection point, between 95% and 105% of target voltage and Between 90% and 110% of normal voltage.
+NER Reference Power system security or quality of supply element Description of requirement Examples of scenarios that AEMO considers would reflect an adverse impact Relevant access standard NER 4.2.2 Satisfactory Operating state, in conjunction with: • S5.1.4 Magnitude of power frequency voltage. • S5.1.4a Power frequency voltage.
+Voltage magnitude Except as a consequence of a contingency event, voltage magnitudes on energised busbars at any switchyard or substation of the power system must be maintained: For a connection point, between 95% and 105% of target voltage58 and Between 90% and 110% of normal voltage59.
 (For a satisfactory operating state) all other plant forming part of or impacting on the power system must be operated within the relevant operating ratings (accounting for time dependency, in the case of emergency ratings) as defined by the relevant NSP in accordance with S5.1.
 The proposed operation of the plant, in absence of a contingency event, would, in some reasonably anticipated conditions, prevent a connection point being operated between 95% and 105% of target voltage, a substation or switchyard, or a connection point from being maintained within 90% and 110% of normal voltage, considering the realistic cumulative impacts from nearby GS and IRS.
 The plant's operation, following a credible contingency event or protected event causes or exacerbates an overvoltage beyond the magnitudes and durations described in the system standards, considering reasonably anticipated cumulative impacts of nearby GS, IRS and network dynamic plant (from existing and considered projects or committed projects).
-In power system conditions without a contingency event, the plant's operation could result in other plant or network elements in the power system operating outside their voltage ratings (considering time-dependency of voltage rating S5.1a.4 and S5.2.5.4).
-Operation of the plant (for example, switching of an element within the plant, or energisation of a S5.2.5.1 S5.2.5.4 S5.2.5.13
+In power system conditions without a contingency event or following a credible contingency event or following a credible contingency event or network elements in the power system operating outside their voltage ratings (considering time-dependency of voltage \$5.2.5.1 \$5.2.5.4 \$5.2.5.13